Zalezny/orders_flutter/README.md

-# testapp
+# OrdersFlutter

-A new Flutter project.
+A Flutter project similar to OrdersKatya-P- project.
+It configured to iOS and Android

 ## Getting Started